marcbaetica/Simple-JavaScript-Quiz/README.md

+# Simple-JavaScript-Quiz

-This is a simple JS quiz combining HTML5, JS and some basic CSS.
+    This is a simple JS form with validation.
+It uses HTML5, JS and some basic CSS.
+    After processing, the result is returned to the user in the form of an alert as well as in a container inside the DOM.